romene/Naturaily-netlify/_posts/2019-02-04-iot-project-how-to-get-started.md

 * environmental monitoring
 * data gathering

 When you establish the use case and audience of your project, you should start researching the software and hardware necessary.

+**Step 2** Research software and hardware.

 Take into account the location of the devices, how often you’ll be able to perform maintenance, its geographic coverage, connectivity, etc. Afterwards make sure you know what features you want it to have and how it should perform.

 When you know the answers to the above questions it’s time to pick out a team.

+**Step 3** Assemble a team.

 For your IoT project you will need:

 * mechanical engineers
 * electrical engineers